dean-krueger/cnerg.github.com/README.md

     a.
 Descend into the `community/people` directory and make a directory for yourself (mkdir <initials>).
 Most people use initials, but you can use anything that is unique
     ```
-    $ cd community/people
+    cd community/people
-    $ mkdir <initials>
+    mkdir <initials>
     ```

+    b.
 Change to that directory
-Add a photo of yourself by copying a file into this directory (cp <path to image> .)
+    c.
+Add a photo of yourself by copying a file into this directory
+    ```
+    cp <path to image> .
+    ```

-Add an index.md file - it’s easiest to copy one from someone else (either touch index.md or cp <path to someone elses index.md> .)
+    c.
+Add an `index.md` file - it’s easiest to copy one from someone else.
+Either
+    ```
+    touch index.md
+    ```
+    or
+    ```
+    cp <path to someone elses index.md> .
+    ```

-Edit the index.md file by changing the data in the header You can delete any that are not relevant
+    c.
+Edit the `index.md` file by changing the data in the header
+        * You can delete any that are not relevant
-Make sure the image data refers to the photo you have copied in to this directory Add Your Data to the Site Data
+        * Make sure the `image` data refers to the photo you have copied in to this directory

+5. Add Your Data to the Site Data

 Descend into the _data directory (cd ../../../_data) and edit people.yml Create an entry for yourself in the correct group - it’s easiest to just copy someone else’s entry Update the data for you